Documentation Index

 | AML | AML Monitoring → | Hit/no-hit on sanctions, PEPs, adverse media |

-Webhook timing
+Webhook Timing

-| Timing | When | Contains |
+iDenfy sends webhooks at different stages:| Timing | When | Contains |

 | Instant | Customer completes verification UI | Auto-check results (AI) |